 How to Make an Envelope

 Hello, my creative friends!
-It’s Rebecca from The Bookery, and I’m back with another quick, easy, and oh so fun Mixed Media Technique Tutorial – How to Make an Envelope!
-You might be thinking, why would I want to make an envelope when I can buy one?
-Well, because The Graphics Fairy has such gorgeous images and plain envelopes are just so boring…Right?
+It’s Rebecca E Parsons, and I’m back this week with another quick, easy, and oh so fun tutorial as we learn How to Make an Envelope!
+You might be thinking to yourself, now why would I want to make an envelope when I can just go out and buy one?
+Well, because The Graphics Fairy has such gorgeous images and plain envelopes are just so very boring…Right?

-How to Make an A2 Envelope with Templates
+How to Make an A2 Envelope with DIY Envelope Templates

-This technique creates a standard A2 envelope.
-If you would like a smaller envelope, you can print this template and the custom envelope designs at a smaller size if your printer allows it.
+This technique creates a standard size A2 envelope.
+If you would like a smaller version, you can print this template and the custom designs at a smaller size if your printer allows it.
 They still look good at even 50%.

 The Template.
 The A2 Envelope Template works great on paper.
 TIP: If you plan to create a lot of envelopes, it is a nice idea to make a more permanent template.
 You can print and cut a sturdy template out of cardstock, a manila folder, a transparency sheet, or even a cereal box.

 Print the Template(s).
 Print your envelope template and custom envelope designs from the Printable PDF.
-TIP: I like to print on 24 lb. paper because I want my envelopes to have more weight than regular 20 lb. printer paper.
-But you can use standard printer paper if you like, especially to practice.
+TIP: The kind of paper to print on 24 lb. printer paper because I want my envelopes to have more weight than regular 20 lb. printer paper.
+But you can make an envelope with printer paper of the standard weight if you like, especially to practice.

 Trimming.
 Trim the outer edges of the design carefully.
-You can use a paper trimmer on the straight lines.
-It is fairly easy to cut with scissors, even for the scissor challenged like me!
+You can use a paper trimmer on the straight lines. (tracing first is fine if you prefer) It is fairly easy to cut with scissors, even for the scissor challenged like me!
 TEE HEE. (top left)

 Folding the Sides.
 Lay the paper image side down on a hard surface.
-Place a ruler or straight edge carefully on the fold line, matching the top and bottom points. (top right) Fold the side over the ruler and crease with your finger or bone folder. (bottom left) Repeat with the other side.
-Fold the bottom flap up in the same manner.
-Crease with bone folder or your finger. (bottom right)
+Place a ruler or straight edge carefully on the fold line, matching the top half and bottom points. (top right) Fold the side over the ruler and crease with your finger or bone folder. (bottom left) Repeat with the other side.
+Fold the bottom section flap up in the same manner.
+Crease with bone folder or your finger, to make score lines. (bottom right)

 Make sure that you check the square of the corners before you glue them.
 There should be no gaps at the edges.
 It is easier to reshape it now that after you glue.
 A wonky envelope does not hold a card very easily!!
 WINK!